ladroid/goku/README.md

 [ [English](README.md) | [Deutsch](docs/README.de.md) | [Español](docs/README.es.md) | [Français](docs/README.fr.md) | [日本語](docs/README.ja.md) ]

-goku is a 2D game development application for Rust (in the future integration with 3D games).
+Goku is a 2D game development application for Rust (in the future integration with 3D games).
 Written purely in Rust.

 It’s available for **macOS**, **Windows** and **Linux**.

 Based on SDL2 (currently).

-goku is focused, lightweight and has few dependencies (mostly SDL2).
+Goku is focused, lightweight and has few dependencies (mostly SDL2).
 It provides:

 * a window and a main loop